Vietnamese Pork Chops (Suon Nuong)

 Cook 5 minutes

-This under-30-minute Vietnamese pork chops recipe yields the most deliciously tender and juicy pork chops!
-These lemongrass pork chops are deeply infused with rich aromatics, and umami seasonings and are too mouthwatering to resist.
+This under-30-minute grilled Vietnamese pork chop recipe yields the most deliciously tender and juicy pork chops!
+These lemongrass pork chops are deeply marinated in rich aromatics and umami seasonings and grilled to perfection!

 Ingredients

-• Pork Chop: I like to find the biggest, juiciest pork chop with a small hint of fat along the edges for the best flavor.
-My pork chops are about 1 inch thick.
+• Pork Chop: select fresh, thick, juicy pork chops with a little fat along the edges for the best flavor.

 • Shallot and Garlic: the two main aromatics for the pork chop marinade

-• Five Spice: Five Spice adds warmth and rich spices to the marinade.
+• Five Spice: adds warmth and rich spices to the marinade.

 • Brown Sugar: sweetens the marinade and adds a subtle molasses-y flavor component.